7 min. read

 Facebook today has more than 2.2 billion monthly active users, while Instagram has over 800 million monthly active accounts.
 With social media platforms becoming more popular day by day, the way we consume information is also changing significantly.

 This can turn out to be an advantageous situation for marketers in the education sector.

-They can create online communities, increase interactions, engage more students, and form a global reputation with the help of these social media platforms.
+When implemented correctly, social media in higher education can help create online communities, increase interactions, engage more students, and form a global reputation.

 In this article, we present you with 10 inventive social media marketing strategies used by colleges and universities around the world.

 Before we get into the top 10 strategies used for social media marketing in higher education, we’ve got some more interesting data for you.